 To begin, motor controllers are electronic or electric devices that regulate torque, motor speed, and position output of equipment.
 A motor controller may come with either an automatic or manual means to stop or start a motor.
 Without a motor controller, a motor lacks protection from overloads, an aspect that could result in electrical faults.

 You may think that motor controllers aren't relevant, but they are a crucial piece of tools in the real sense.
 Motor controllers are necessary as the microcontroller usually provide Amps of around 0.1.
 That's too little, considering that plenty of motors need several Amps.
 Motor controllers may aid you to achieve the required Amps.

 (Close view of an unfinished motor controller)

 A lot of people do not understand how microcontrollers work.
 Still, hundreds of them aren't bothered in knowing how they work.
 So, how do these devices with several coils of wires and magnets work?
 It's much simpler than you can imagine or even think.

 Electric power does come in two ways: The Alternating Current (AC) and the Direct Current (DC).
-As you may know, the Direct Current always flows towards the same direction.
-But on the hand, the Alternating Current moves from negative to positive direction a lot.
+As you may know, Direct Current always flows in the same direction.
+But on the other hand, the Alternating Current moves from a negative to positive direction a lot.
 AC motors get powered by the AC.
-Now, the faster the current manages to switch direction, the quicker the motor get to spin.
+Now, the faster the current manages to switch direction, the quicker the motor gets to spin.